Eleven Trump nominees have withdrawn from consideration for administration jobs

 Todd Ricketts, the nominee for Deputy Secretary of the Department of Commerce, also withdrew due to concerns over his financial ties.

-James Clinger, a longtime Republican congressional staffer, pulled out of contention for both chairman and board member of the Federal Deposit Insurance Corporation in July for family reasons.
+Clinger, a longtime Republican congressional staffer, pulled out of contention for both chairman and board member of the Federal Deposit Insurance Corporation in July for family reasons.

 Jamie McCourt turned down a nomination for Ambassador to Belgium but was subsequently nominated to a post as Ambassador to Monaco.
 That nomination is pending.

-Note: This story has been updated with additional context on how Clinger was counted.